Biometric and App Logins Will Soon Be Pushed Across the Web - Slashdot

 Are you nuts?
 Seriously, I'm asking.
 Are you nuts?
 Who is idiot enough to, after the past YEARS of identity theft and privacy abuse, even suggest something like this?
 And how much faith in the idiocy of humanity does it take to expect people to actually WANT this?

 I'm not even going for the obvious "identification != authentication".
-It's been shown time and again that it's trivially easy to bypass biometric
+It's been shown time and again that it's trivially easy to bypass biometric scans, at least user-grade devices that do it.
+And you want me to trust my banking to something like this?

 I don't see how (Score:1)